 3.9.3.
 If the Designated Contact does not approve the Additional Work in writing, Evolve will be under no obligation to do the Additional Work.

 3.9.4.
 If the Additional Work is approved, the item will be removed from the Risk Register once the Additional Work is successfully completed.

 4.1.
 The Customer will be required to provide confirmation of all software licensing applicable to the System either at the commencement of the Agreement or as required by Evolve during the Agreement.

 4.2.
-The Customer must inform Evolve of any Incidents as soon as is practically possible.
+The Customer must inform Evolve of any Issues as soon as is practically possible.

 4.4.
 The Customer retains overall responsibility for the System.